 We'll start at the top.
 Double-check that your mesh is the right way round - rough side towards the inside of the pocket.
 Now take your top string and follow these steps:

 - Work from left to right, tying knots to keep each of the double rows of diamonds tightly connected to the top row of holes in the head.

 - Maintain an even tension as you work.
-You don't want one side to be tighter than the other, this will cause instability and inaccuracy in your shots and passes.
+You don't want one side to be tighter than the other, as this will cause instability and inaccuracy in your shots and passes.

 How to string a lacrosse head sidewall

 When you're happy that your top string is secure, it's time to move on to the sidewalls.
-We recommend that you start at the top of the lacrosse stick head, and work your way down.
+We recommend that you start at the top of the lacrosse stick head and work your way down.
 Rather than stringing one sidewall at a time, it's best to do both at once, tying the first knot on one side, then switching to the other, and continuing down the head.

 As you work your way down, you should see the shape of the pocket start to form.

 To achieve the perfect mid pocket, you need to pay attention while stringing your sidewalls and your bottom string.
 Different tensions or spacing in each of these areas will create a separate pocket.

 At the top of the head, you need to ensure you pull the first couple of rows of diamonds tight, so the mesh is flatter at this point.
 If the first rows are tight, a well-shaped channel allows the ball to be released smoothly from your stick.
 Further down, you want the diamonds to be more bunched up, which loosens the mesh and forms a pocket midway down the head.